-9 Heplful Tips on How to Store Water Long Term: Keep Your Water Fresh!
+How to Store Water Long Term: 9 Helpful Tips To Keep It Fresh

 Many people feel like the world is in a precarious position.
 Threats to global security range from climate change to the threat of international war to natural disasters like hurricanes or blizzards.
 Whether you are looking to stock a personal shelter, store water for livestock during a drought, or keep clean, potable water on hand in case of an emergency, there are tips that you should consider to keep your water safe to drink for months at a time.
 Water is only good if it remains clean and potable for long periods.
 Contaminated water is worse than worthless.
 It can be dangerous.